-John Muir, known as "John of the Mountains", was a Scottish-American naturalist, author, environmental philosopher and early advocate of preservation of wilderness in the United States.
+John Muir, known as "John of the Mountains", was a Scottish-American naturalist, author, environmental philosopher and early advocate of preservation of wild places and the "wilderness" in the United States.

 John Muir has been considered "an inspiration to both Scots and Americans".
 Muir's biographer, Steven J. Holmes, believes that Muir has become "one of the patron saints of twentieth-century American environmental activity," both political and recreational.
 As a result, his writings are commonly discussed in books and journals, and he is often quoted by nature photographers such as Ansel Adams.